 Major: mechanical engineering

-What is your favorite thing about Cornell Engineering?
+What is your favorite thing about Cornell and/or Cornell Engineering?

-What do you do outside of the classroom?
+How did you get involved outside the classroom?